The Mediation Process

 Step 1:

-If you are not satisfied that the App Review Board’s decision, made on or after March 7, 2024, correctly applied Apple’s terms relating to your access (i) to the European Union (EU) storefronts of the App Store or (ii) through the Notarization process used for iOS apps distributed to EU users outside of the App Store, and you are a developer established in, and which offers or intends to offer applications to customers located in, the EU, you may request to initiate mediation pursuant to the rules and conditions set out below.
+If you are not satisfied that the App Review Board’s decision, made on or after March 7, 2024, correctly applied Apple’s terms relating to your access (i) to the European Union (EU) storefronts of the App Store or (ii) through the Notarization process used for iOS and iPadOS apps distributed to EU users outside of the App Store, and you are a developer established in, and which offers or intends to offer applications to customers located in, the EU, you may request to initiate mediation pursuant to the rules and conditions set out below.

 Application